spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--region`: An Oracle region (e.g., us-phoenix-1)
  * `--ssh-private-key-file-path`: Path to the private key in PEM format
+ * `--private-key-passphrase`: Passphrase used for the private key, if it is encrypted.
  * `--tenancy-id`: Provide the OCID of the Oracle Tenancy to use.
  * `--user-id`: Provide the OCID of the Oracle User you're authenticating as